Can B2B SaaS help centers become GEO growth channels instead of cost centers?

 RAG systems utilize knowledge bases, FAQs, and troubleshooting guides to automate customer support tasks.
 The utility of these RAG systems is directly tied to the quality and currency of the support documentation.

-LLMs prioritize current, accurate information.
-Help center content should be constantly maintained and updated when industry standards or product versions change.
+- → Freshness and Accuracy: LLMs prioritize current, accurate information.
+Help center content, which should be constantly maintained and updated (e.g., when industry standards or product versions change), helps signal this critical attribute.

-To ensure help center content is retrieved, extracted, and synthesized by AI systems, it requires specific GEO/AEO optimizations:
+To ensure the help center content is retrieved, extracted, and synthesized, it requires specific GEO/AEO optimizations:

 | Optimization Focus | Strategic Action | Citation Rationale |